-These financial statements have been prepared on a basis which assumes that the Company will be able to continue its operation as a going concern for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-At June 30, 2021, the Company had not achieved profitable operations, had an accumulated deficit of \$3,881,163 (accumulated deficit at December 31, 2020 - \$3,549,649) since inception, expects to incur further losses as it develops its business and explores its mineral property interests, and will be required to raise additional financing to maintain its operations, all of which indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+These consolidated financial statements have been prepared on a basis which assumes that the Company will be able to continue its operation as a going concern for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+During the quarter ended March 31, 2022, the Company incurred a net loss of \$449,843 (quarter ended March 31, 2021 - \$175,827).
+At March 31, 2022, the Company had not achieved profitable operations, had an accumulated deficit of \$4,667,187, (December 31, 2021 - \$4,217,344) and expects to incur further losses as it develops its business and explores its mineral property interests.
+The Company will be required to raise additional financing to maintain its operations; all of the factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.